-The information from this section is based on the Initial Site Assessment (Caltrans 2020g).
+The information from this section is based on the Initial Site Assessment (Caltrans 2021b).

 Response to Items a), and b): Less than Significant Impact.
-Implementation of the proposed project is not expected to create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment.
-Construction-related hazardous materials, including fuel, solvents, paints, oils, grease, and caulking, would be used during construction of the proposed project.
+Implementation of the project is not expected to create a significant hazard to the public or the environment through reasonably foreseeable upset and accident conditions involving the release of hazardous materials into the environment.
+Construction-related hazardous materials, including fuel, solvents, paints, oils, grease, and caulking, would be used during construction of the project.
 It is possible that any of these substances could be released during construction activities.
 Relocation or replacement of guard rails, power poles, and roadside signs on wooden posts may generate treated wood waste if the wooden posts are unable to be reused.
 However, compliance with federal, state, and local regulations would ensure that all hazardous materials are used, stored, and disposed of properly, which would minimize potential impacts related to a hazardous materials release during the construction phase of the project.
 Implementation of measure HAZ-1 and HAZ-5 would minimize potential impacts.
+Implementation of Standard Measure AQ-1 would limit hazardous air emissions such that exposure to substantial pollutant concentrations would not occur.

 There is potential for aerially deposited lead (ADL) to be present in soil within the project footprint from historic leaded gasoline emissions, which includes areas of undisturbed soil within the median.
 As such, an ADL investigation would be required for the project area due to disturbance of earth materials during the construction phase, containing the potential for ADL.
-The proposed project would not include the routine use, transport, or disposal of hazardous materials unless asbestos-containing material (ACM) and leadbased paint (LBP) from pavement striping and/or potential polychlorinated biphenyls are unexpectedly identified during construction.
+The project would not include the routine use, transport, or disposal of hazardous materials unless asbestos-containing material (ACM) and lead-based paint (LBP) from pavement striping and/or potential polychlorinated biphenyls are unexpectedly identified during construction.
 If present, removal and disposal of ACM and LBP would be performed prior to the start of the demolition/renovation in accordance with measures HAZ-1 through HAZ-4.
 Any transport of hazardous materials to the site and removal of hazardous wastes from the site would comply with state and federal regulations and therefore would result in a less than significant impact.